Happy, kind and brave.

 Games, outdoors and adventurous activities take place outside and children learn a variety of skills that are developed into small games and team building situations.
 All children swim in the school pool during the summer term, with most year groups having 3 lessons each fortnight.

 Children acquiring knowledge of religion, exploring and reflecting on human experience, as well as developing sensitive attitudes will achieve this.
 Children will be encouraged to develop sensitive attitudes towards others.
-We follow the guidelines produced by Dorset SACRE.
+We follow the Discovery RE scheme.

 Parents retain the right to withdraw their children from religious education.
 In such cases, this is done after prior arrangement with the Headteacher, and alternative arrangements are made.